IHE/EMS/Transformations/HL7 CDA to NEMSIS/C-CDA-R2.1_CCD_to_NEMSIS-3.5.0.md

   * **eOutcome.03 - External Report ID/Number Type**
     Coded to "Hospital-Receiving".
   * **eOutcome.04 - External Report ID/Number**
     NEMSIS does not specify which of the several identifiers available in a C-CDA document should be used for External Report ID/Number.
-This transformation uses `encompassingEncounter/id/@extension`.
+This transformation uses `encounter/id/@extension`.
 Other options include:
     * `ClinicalDocument/recordTarget/patientRole/id`: Patient identifiers
     * `ClinicalDocument/id`: The clinical document instance identifier
     * `ClinicalDocument/setId`: The clinical document set identifier It may be desirable to include `@root`, in the format "`{@root}^{@extension}`", to generate an identifier that includes the Hospital's OID (to make it universally unique).
 * **eOutcome.EmergencyDepartmentProceduresGroup**
+  Process procedures where `entryRelationship/encounter/id` references the `id` of the emergency department encounter or where `effectiveTime` is within the `effectiveTime` of the emergency department encounter.
   * **eOutcome.09 - Emergency Department Procedures**
   NEMSIS only supports ICD-10-PCS, so only process procedures with ICD-10 codes provided, which may come from `code` or `code/translation`.
   * **eOutcome.19 - Date/Time Emergency Department Procedure Performed**
   Select the date/time the procedure was performed (when single timestamp is provided) or completed (`high` timestamp when `low`/`high` are provided).
 * **eOutcome.10 - Emergency Department Diagnosis**
-  Process Admission Diagnoses, Discharge Diagnoses, and Problems.
+  Process Encounter Diagnoses from the emergency department encounter and Problems that were documented during the emergency department encounter.
-  If a diagnosis does not have a documented `effectiveTime/low` that is within one day prior to the date of `effectiveTime/low` of the `encompassingEncounter` (or later), exclude it.
+  If a diagnosis does not have a documented `effectiveTime/low` that is within one day prior to the date of `effectiveTime/low` of the `encounter` (or later), exclude it.
   NEMSIS only supports ICD-10-CM, so only process diagnoses with ICD-10 codes provided, which may come from `code` or `code/translation`.
   This transformation de-duplicates diagnosis codes (if the same diagnosis code is recorded more than once, it is only generated once in the output).
 * **eOutcome.11 - Date/Time of Hospital Admission**